-DutiesThe Neighborhood Council provides advisory recommendations to the City Commission, Planning and Zoning Board, Historic Preservation Commission, or any other Board regarding neighborhood issues with city-wide implications, to include:
+- providing advisory recommendations to the City Commission, Planning and Zoning Board, Historic Preservation Commission, or any other Board regarding neighborhood issues with city-wide implications; and

-- reporting on concerns and interests of the residents in the neighborhoods and in the City as a whole on a regular basis
+- reporting on concerns and interests of the residents in the neighborhoods and in the City as a whole on a regular basis; and

-- serving as a liaison between the City and the neighborhoods to assist the City with disseminating information on development proposals, initiatives, and projects
+- serving as the liaison between the City and the neighborhoods to assist the City with disseminating information on development proposals, initiatives, and projects; and

-- working to increase citizen participation in the governance of the City
+- working to increase citizen participation in the governance of the City; and

-- encouraging opportunities to increase neighborhood communication, interaction, and problem-solving
+- encouraging opportunities to increase neighborhood communication, interaction, and problem-solving; and

-- serving in an advisory capacity on issues brought forth by the City Commission for its deliberation and recommendation
+- serving in an advisory capacity on issues brought forth by the City Commission for its deliberation and recommendation; and

 - Deborah Bell